Free summer concerts and holiday event on tap in Marianna

-Free Thursday night concerts at Marianna’s Citizens Lodge Park will be held July 1 with Bottoms Up; July 8 with Ronnie Chambers; July 15 with Southern Impact; July 22 (band TBA), and July 29 with Sister Kind.
+Free Thursday night concerts at Marianna’s Citizens Lodge Park continue July 8 with Ronnie Chambers; July 15 with Southern Impact; July 22 (band TBA), and July 29 with Sister Kind.

 The concerts run 7-9 p.m.

-And there’s another big party on the near horizon, this Saturday at the MERE complex.
+And there’s another big party on the near horizon, today at the MERE complex.

 The city of Marianna and Main Street Marianna will host the July 3 event in celebration of Independence Day.